stechDevSP/stechDev/README.md

 - Watch everything: `npm run watch`

 ### Using the Production flag
 The production flag strips some tasks for being run on servers, such as linting JS and CSS, or generating a styleguide, which are only ever installed as dev dependencies anyway.
-Image compression is also _not_ run on the servers as it has a massive overhead.
-This means it will a) use less space on a server, and b) take less time to deploy.

 ### A note about Images
-PNGs, JPGs, etcetera, are all minified using Imagemin - locally.
-This is not run on any servers, and is only run locally.
-Your initial image files will be replaced with their respective minified versions.
-These will have to be committed, and compiled into the `public` folder on build.
+PNGs, JPGs, etcetera, are all minified using Imagemin.
+Please note this may take a long time, so get a cuppa!

 SVGs are minified, added to a single file (svg.svg), and are injected inline.